Blessing988/Blessing988/README.md

 >
 <h2 align="center">
-I'm a Data Science Enthusiast 👨‍💻 and Civil Engineering Graduate 👷‍♂️ who is currently exploring into Computer Vision and NLP using Deep learning.
+I'm a Machine learning engineer👨‍💻 and a Civil Engineering Graduate 👷‍♂️ who is currently exploring
+the intersection of Computer Vision and NLP.
+I'm working on Multi-modal models for computer vision and their applications in Transportation.
 </h2>

-I am very passionate about AI🅰️ℹ️ and loves to explore and learn everything Data.
+I am very passionate about AI🅰️ℹ️ and love to explore and learn everything Data.
 I love teaching and helping people learn anything Tech.

 ### 🤝 Connect with me: